-Mentees come together for a two-day retreat in Canberra at the start of the Program and again at the completion of the Program for graduation (subject to COVID-19).
-Mentees meet regularly with their mentor and take part in online inspiring speakers webinars throughout the program.
+In 2023, Participants will come together for a three-day leadership retreat in Canberra 20 – 22 June and again at the completion of the program for a graduation event, held alongside the NFF’s national conference in October.
+Participants will meet regularly with their mentor and take part in an online webinar series.

-In it’s fifth year in 2022, the Diversity in Agriculture Leadership Program, boasts an alumni of 41 graduates, who have gone on to pursue high profile and impactful leadership positions and to be change-makers within their community.
+Now in its sixth year, the Diversity in Agriculture Leadership Program, boasts an alumni of 52 graduates, who have gone on to pursue high profile and impactful leadership positions and to be change-makers within their community.

 The Program is supported by leading agriculture-focussed organisations who have joined with the NFF in committing to make meaningful change towards gender diversity in our sector.
 Partners report annually on their progress on gender equality.

 In the meantime connect with like-minded community on the Women in Agriculture Leadership Facebook group for leadership opportunities, live Masterclass Q&A sessions with accomplished women (& men!) stories, advice, lessons learned, and so much more.